CloudCannon/Jekyll-Tips/_posts/2016-05-10-navigation.md

 title: Navigation
 episode: 16
 image_path: /img/casts/navigation/preview.jpg
-length: 6
+length: 7
-video_id: GEJfymFDBqY
+video_id: 3I1pg4Z9WrU
 description: An easy way to manage navigation menus in Jekyll
 resources:
   - name: Source code
     link: https://github.com/CloudCannon/bakery-store/tree/navigation
 category: intermediate
 order: 1
-published: false
+published: true
 ---
 Basic navigation is easy in Jekyll as we can hardcode links like we do on the Bakery Store navigation in `_layouts/default.html`.